infinum/qa-handbook/Tools/Using Proxyman.md

 1. Open Proxyman on your Mac
 2. Click on the "Certificate" tab
-3. Click "Instal Certificate on iOS"
+3. Click "Install Certificate on iOS"
 4. Click "Physical Devices"
 5. Follow instructions and configure Wifi Proxy on iOS device to Proxyman
 6. Follow instructions and install the Certificate on your iPhone